chow-petit/governance/README.md

 # Governance
 Our R&amp;D on governance.
-Inspired by aspects of [Holacracy](https://www.holacracy.org/how-it-works/), with adapted elements.
+Inspired by aspects of [Holacracy](https://www.holacracy.org/how-it-works/), as well as [Sociocracy](http://www.sociocracy.info/), with adapted elements.

 # "Adaptocracy" - Our proposed governance model